bdaralan/BDUIKnit/README.md

 ## Goals

-- To collect my personal custom reusable UI and extensions and put them in one place.
+- To collect my personal custom reusable UI components and extensions and put them in one place.
-- To create custom reusable UI and share them.
+- To create custom reusable UI components and share them.
-- To learn and share what I learnt building these UI & extensions.
+- To learn new techniques and share what I learnt building these UI & extensions.

 ## Get Started